causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(capacity: Int64)
 ```

-Functionality: Constructs a deque with the specified capacity.
+Function: Constructs a deque with the specified capacity.
 If capacity is less than the default capacity of 8, the initial capacity of the constructed [ArrayDeque](#class-arraydequet) will be 8.

 Parameters: